Investigate the effects of global warming on aquatic and marine life with this powerful tool!

 Photoperiod control is also available for larger tanks.
 LEDs are simply inserted in opaque lids and connected to the Enviro-Monitron.

-To create hypoxic conditions down to 2 mg/L DO, nitrogen gas with a purity of 99% or more is recommended.
-We provide nitrogen generator tailored to your Multi-stressor units.
+To create hypoxic conditions down to 1.5 mg/L DO, nitrogen gas with a purity of 99% or more is recommended.
+We can provide nitrogen generator tailored to your Multi-stressor units in option.